Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_1_overview.md

 **Executive Insight:** A 95% accurate AI system can still be unfairly biased.

 **Simple Explanation:** Our AI might be very good at predicting outcomes overall, but terrible at making fair decisions for specific groups.
-It might correctly identify 95% of qualified candidates but consistently miss qualified women or minorities.
+It might correctly identify 95% of qualified candidates, but it consistently misses qualified women or minorities.

 **Academic Foundation:** This reflects the principle that "Fairness ≠ Accuracy" - high performance doesn't ensure equitable treatment.